tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Each column is specified in the `INSERT INTO` clause, and the values are inserted in the same order.

-* To make the code easier to read, each row of values is on its line, separated by a comma.
+* To make the code easier to read, each row of values is on its own line, separated by a comma.

   ```sql
   INSERT INTO states